Even on an off night, Delon Wright had enough going on to hold off UNLV, which could not overcome its own shooting woes.

 Freshman guard Rashad Vaughn, UNLV’s leading scorer, was unable to outduel Wright.
 Vaughn shot 6-for-16 from the field and totaled 16 points and seven rebounds.
 He made 4 of 7 free throws.

-Sophomore forward Chris Wood had eight points and 13 rebounds for the Rebels, who trailed by one at halftime and stayed close until midway through the second half.
+Sophomore forward Chris Wood had eight points and 12 rebounds for the Rebels, who were hanging close until midway through the second half.

 The first game of the MGM Grand Showcase went to the wire, with No. 16 Washington holding on to beat No. 15 Oklahoma 69-67.
-UNLV, a 9½-point underdog, briefly threatened to pull off a bigger upset in front of a crowd of 9,357 that included a large number of out-of-town fans.
+UNLV, a 9½-point underdog, briefly threatened to pull off a bigger upset in front of a crowd of 9,357 that included a large number of Utah fans.
+Those hopes faded after the half.

-The Rebels (7-3) committed 15 turnovers, shot 32.7 percent from the field and were a wreck at the free-throw line, hitting only 10 of 23.
+The Rebels (7-3) shot 32.7 percent from the field and were a wreck at the free-throw line, hitting only 10 of 23.

 The Utes started to take charge when Taylor hit a floater in the lane for a 44-34 lead with 8:20 remaining.
 Taylor sank an 18-foot jumper to make it 51-38 with six minutes left.